-The Lifespan Education Committee provides religious education for all ages designed to foster spiritual growth through increased knowledge of self, others and the wider community.
-We strive to create engaging educational experiences that nurture a sense of belonging and inspire a passion for putting our principles and beliefs into practice.OUR WHOLE LIVES
+The Lifespan Religious Education Committee provides classes for all ages designed to foster spiritual growth through increased knowledge of self, others and the wider community.
+We strive to create engaging educational experiences that nurture a sense of belonging and inspire a passion for putting our Principles into action.OUR WHOLE LIVES

 “To offer sexuality education in a congregation is to acknowledge that sexuality is simply too important, too beautiful and too potentially dangerous to be ignored in a religious community.”